 An accomplished play-by-play announcer, Wahler has called college basketball nationally for Westwood One, including 12 NCAA Tournament games, the Pac 12 Championship and No. 1 Memphis vs. No. 2 Tennessee.
 In the 2007 Big Dance, he called Virginia Commonwealth’s first-round upset of Duke and Butler’s second-round upset of Maryland, the latter culminating with Wahler’s memorable cry, “The twerps have beaten the Terps!”
 Wahler has been the Division I men’s basketball voice of Wagner College, LIU-Brooklyn, St. Peter’s University and Rider University.
 In 2010-2011, Wahler called games for both LIU and St. Peter’s when remarkably both made the NCAA Tournament.

-Late sports broadcasting legend Marty Glickman mentored Wahler while he attended Seton Hall University, where his play-by-play experience began at WSOU-FM.
-MSG Network named Wahler the best basketball announcer on college radio in the New York metropolitan area.
-He was awarded by calling one quarter of a Knicks game live on WFAN with analyst Walt Frazier.
+Wahler attended Seton Hall University, mentored by late sports broadcasting legend Marty Glickman.
+At WSOU-FM, Wahler called games for SHU’s men’s basketball team, which made four NCAA Tournament appearances during that time.
+In a competition, MSG Network named him the best basketball announcer on college radio in the New York metropolitan area.
+Wahler was awarded by calling a quarter of a Knicks game live on WFAN with analyst Walt Frazier.